0571 - Understanding Autism and Mental Health: Tools for Effective and Affirming Care

 Hours: 12

-It is well-established that up to 70% of children and youth with Autism are diagnosed with a mental health issue during childhood.
-Despite this significant prevalence, many mental health professionals working with children, teens and families have not received formal training in Autism, which can lead to a lack of confidence and comfort when providing care to neurodivergent clients.
-This two-day workshop aims to equip attendees with an understanding of the intersection between Autism and mental health disorders and provide effective strategies for supporting this population.
+It is well-established that up to 70% of children and youth on the autism spectrum are diagnosed with a mental health disorder during childhood.
+Despite this significant prevalence, many mental health professionals have not received formal training in autism, which can lead to a lack of competence, confidence and comfort when providing care to neurodivergent clients.
+This two-day workshop aims to equip participants with an understanding of the intersection between autism and mental health and provide effective assessment and therapeutic strategies for supporting this population.

 Learning Objectives